EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 - If you want to speed up data collection, you may increase these values.
 However, setting them too high may result in your requests being blocked by the server or overloading your local system.

 **Analysis and Monitoring:**
-- After each run, the code will print a detailed analysis of the actual submission rate and concurrency, and save time series plots in the `analysis` directory:
+- After each run, the code will print a detailed analysis of the actual submission rate and concurrency, and save time series plots in the `Analysis` directory:
   - `<timestamp>-rate_analysis.png`: Shows the real-time submission and completion rates.
   - `<timestamp>-concurrency_analysis.png`: Shows the number of active threads over time.
 - Use these plots to monitor the effect of your settings and avoid exceeding safe limits.